latex3/tagging-project/documentation/heading-templates/index.md

-The [tocloft](https://ctan.org/pkg/tocloft) package is currently incompatible with the LaTeX tagging code and this example demonstrates one of the issues with it: the doc data is incomplete and not correctly tagged.
+The [tocloft](https://ctan.org/pkg/tocloft) package is currently incompatible with the LaTeX tagging code and this example demonstrates one of the issues with it: the TOC data is incomplete and not correctly tagged.